dzaima/CBQN/test/README.md

 ## Tests

 Must be run from the projects root directory.
+Some tests require `-DTEST_UTILS` (enabled by default in debug builds)

 ``` C
 test/mainCfgs.sh path/to/mlochbaum/BQN // run the test suite for a couple primary configurations